 Talk

 Prayer of Dedication

-Benediction
+The Setting:(At the time for Dedication friends and neighbors having gathered in the new home to celebrate the occasion with occupants land their children), the minister shall observe the following or a similar order.)

-The Setting: (At the time for Dedication, friends and neighbors having gathered in the new home to celebrate the occasion with occupants (and their children), the minister shall observe the following or similar order.)
 Opening Sentences:

-"Except the Lord build the house, they labour in vain that build it."
-(Psalms 127)
+"Except the Lord build the house, they labour in vain that build it" (Psalms 127)

-The Ministerial Talk:
+The Ministerial Talk

-"My friends, we are met on this solemn but joyous occasion to rejoice with (Name) and (Name) (Giving names of the new occupants) in their commendable accomplishment; to congratulate them, to pray their success in every undertaking, to unite in prayer for God's blessing on them (and their children) and their new home.
-It is most honorable that saints should dedication their home to Almighty God and ask His divine protection, His sanctification be ever the welcome guest.
-It is the home that all the children with whom God blesses them are to be nurtured and brought up in the fear and admonition of the Lord.
+"My friends, we are met on this solemn but joyous occasion to rejoice with (Name)and (Name)(giving names of the new occupants)in their commendable accomplishment; to congratulate them, to pray their success in every undertaking, to unite in prayer for God's blessing on them (and their children) and their new home.
+It is most honorable that saints should dedicate their home to Almighty God and ask His divine protection.
+His sanctification be ever the welcome guest.
+It is in the home that all the children with whom God blesses them are to be nurtured and brought up in the fear and admonition of the Lord.
 Moreover, the home is to be a place in which Christ may dwell and in which the Christian Family may find edification and encouragement in the Christian Life.
 For reasons of Christian Holiness and its life to be lived in this home and community, let us earnestly pray for the blessing of the Almighty God upon this home and family."

 "O God of our every blessing, we come to give thanks and to ask thy blessing upon these who have given back to thee this dwelling place that you may bless it.
 We know that in thee we move and have our being.
-We ask that the Holy Spirit rest upon this home, that the guardian angel protect those who reside within, that all things in Thy Name be glorified and if misfortune, adversity, Father, heal, comfort, bless and hallow this house for their abode, and keep it the place of their earthly rest; through our Lord and Savior Jesus Christ, who taught us when we pray to say:
+We ask that the Holy spirit rest upon this home, that the guardian angel protect those who reside within, that all things in Thy Name be glorified and if misfortune, adversity, sickness, sorrow, pain and inevitable death.
+O heavenly Father, heal comfort bless and hallow this house for their abode, and keep it the place of their earthly rest through our Lord and Saviour, Jesus Christ who taught us when we pray to say:

-"Our Father which art in Heaven...etc.
+"Our Father which art in Heaven... etc.